LGBT History Month 2015

 Gay life in Sheffield represented in photo exhibition

-The Sheffield Institute of Interdisciplinary Biblical Studies (SIIBS) and Research project Hidden Perspectives Project at the University of Sheffield have joined forces with the university's Lesbian, Gay, Bisexual and Trans Staff Network to celebrate LGBT History Month in February.
+The Sheffield Institute of Interdisciplinary Biblical Studies (SIIBS) and Research project Hidden Perspectives Project at the University of Sheffield have joined forces with the university's Lesbian, Gay, Bi and Trans Staff Network to celebrate LGBT History Month in February.
 The University will host a photo exhibition Monday 23 to Friday 27 February to celebrate the lives and achievements of the LGBT+ community in Sheffield.

 The exhibition will bring together local amateur and professional photographers and will showcase images submitted by volunteer contributors to celebrate LGBT+ lives in the city and diversity at the University.
 Artists who submit their work will have the opportunity to add written content to share their thoughts, poems, or questions.
 By bringing together words and pictures the exhibition seeks to give a platform to LGBT+ people to express themselves through an artistic process and be a part of Sheffield's LGBT+ history.